-For the manufacture of components, a manufacturing plan for the preferred manufacturing process is usually created on the basis of CAD data.
+For the manufacture of components, a manufacturing plan for the preferred manufacturing process is usually created based on CAD data.
 Alternative manufacturing processes are tested to determine the optimum manufacturing process.
-At Fraunhofer-Center HTL, numerous forming processes and heat treatment steps are available to achieve even complex geometries with a high component quality.
+At Fraunhofer-Center HTL, numerous forming processes and heat treatment steps are available to achieve even complex geometries with high component quality.
 The focus here is on powder metallurgical processes and processes for the production of CMC.
 Using additive manufacturing, prototypes in complex geometries can also be produced at Fraunhofer-Center HTL.
 The forming process is usually followed by heat treatment steps, which can be optimized using systematic methods and realized using the furnace technology available.
 The surfaces of the components can be protected against environmental influences such as oxidation or corrosion, functionalized or sealed by ceramic coatings.
 For this purpose, a wide range of ceramic coating systems is available at Fraunhofer-Center HTL.

 Examination and Test of Prototypes

 Quality control of components can be undertaken at Fraunhofer-Center HTL by non-destructive testing procedures.
 For this purpose, possible component defects such as pores, cracks, delaminations etc. can be detected.
-Using computer tomography (CT), dimensionial control of very complex and interior structures can be performed.
+Using computer tomography (CT), dimensional control of very complex and interior structures can be performed.
 The evaluation of detected component faults can be undertaken by the export of CT data and FE analysis of the stress concentration.
 Further tests and examination of components under operating conditions, e.g. at high temperatures, are possible at Fraunhofer-Center HTL (see ThermoOptical Measuring devices).

 Manufacture of Small Series and Know-how Transfer